 - Outward enthusiasm for nature and the environment

 - Good time management and organizational skills

 - Ability to work around changing schedules and priorities

 - Good verbal communication skills, comfortable speaking in public

-- Must like and be comfortable around kids, as they make up over half our visitations
+- Must like and be comfortable around kids (they make up over half our visitation)

 - Ability to think critically and problem solve